The Veterans of The Foundation

 The Veterans of the Foundation provide essential services and support to the Armed Forces community, including dependents in St Helens and its surrounding areas, along with all serving personnel, reservists, early service leavers, veterans, and their families.

-We also have a Veterans of the Foundation Breakfast Café every Thursday Morning for veterans to socialise.
+We also have a Veterans of the Foundation Breakfast Café for veterans to socialise and grab a bite to eat.

 Last year, Saints Community Development Foundation wanted to give back to those less fortunate than us at Christmas.
 Toys and selection boxes were collected and distributed to those that need these items the most in our community.
 SCDF will be continuing this appeal for years to come whilst first team players visit Whiston Hospital